 Samantha Robbins is an associate and litigation attorney with Foley & Larder LLP.
 She is a member of the Business Litigation & Dispute Resolution, Antitrust, Consumer Law, Finance & Class Action, and Government Enforcement Defense & Investigations Practices.
-Ms. Robbins’ practice involves representing clients in a wide array of complex litigation matters in a number of areas, including antitrust, government administrative proceedings, and internal investigations.
+She is admitted to practice in Washington, D.C. and Maryland, but not in California.
+Samantha's practice involves representing clients in a wide array of complex litigation matters in a number of areas, including antitrust, government administrative proceedings, and internal investigations.
 She also has experience working with complex e-Discovery protocols.
-Ms. Robbins also represents clients in international trade matters, including Antidumping and Countervailing Duty proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), and the Court of International Trade (CIT).
+Samantha also represents clients in international trade matters, including Antidumping and Countervailing Duty proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), and the Court of International Trade (CIT).

 Prior to joining Foley, Samantha was a Foley summer associate in the Washington, D.C. office, where she assisted on various legal matters with partners and associates.
 She also held the position of legal and policy intern with Autism Speaks, where she researched and documented the effects of the Affordable Care Act on the autism community in each state, and participated in lobbying both the House and Senate (Congress) to promote the Achieving a Better Life Experience (ABLE) Act.
 She also served as a judicial intern for the 15th Judicial Circuit Court in West Palm Beach, Florida.